AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

 * Default is :ada:`On` when using :ada:`SPARK_Mode` without value

 * Default is :ada:`Auto` when :ada:`SPARK_Mode` not specified

+  - :ada:`Auto` can only be used explicitly in configuration pragmas

 ---------------------------------
 Sections with :ada:`SPARK_Mode`